Using AI to improve dentistry, VideaHealth gets a $5.4 million polish – TechCrunch

 Florian Hillen, the chief executive officer of a new startup called VideaHealth, first started researching the problems with dentistry about three years ago.

-The Massachusetts Institute of Technology and Harvard educated researcher had been doing research in machine learning and image recognition for years and wanted to apply that research in a field that desperately needed the technology.
+The Massachusetts Institute of Technology and Harvard-educated researcher had been doing research in machine learning and image recognition for years and wanted to apply that research in a field that desperately needed the technology.

 Dentistry, while an unlikely initial target, proved to be a market that the young entrepreneur could really sink his teeth into.